omaralkhiri/resume/README.md

 ### **Qawn**
 *Nov 2023 – Present*
-- A digital financial platform offering a suite of features like ATM access, money transfers, and secure transactions.
+- Qawn is the easiest digital financial platform for paying your bills.
+You can initiate a chat to send or receive money through it, transforming traditional banking into a friendlier experience.
+Qawn offers a comprehensive suite of features, including ATM access, instant money transfers, IBAN support, secure money transactions, and more.

 ### **Arena**
 *Jan 2023 – Jul 2023*
-- Developed a comprehensive system to automate and streamline banking processes and internal workflows.
+- A comprehensive and integrated system designed to streamline and automate the bank's internal processes and workflows.
+It serves as the central hub for all of the bank's internal operations, providing employees with easy access to tools and information for efficient job performance.
+Modules may include account management, loan processing, transaction monitoring, customer relationship management, risk management, and compliance monitoring, among others.

+### **Open Banking**
+*Jan 2023 – Jul 2023*
+- Open banking, also known as "open bank data," is a banking practice that provides third-party financial service providers open access to consumer banking, transaction, and other financial data from banks and non-bank financial institutions through the use of application programming interfaces (APIs).
 ---

 ## Certifications